Tall oil: Applications

 The tall oil rosin finds use as a component of adhesives, rubbers, and inks, and as an emulsifier.
 The pitch is used as a binder in cement, an adhesive, and an emulsifier for asphalt.

-TOFA is a low-cost and vegetarian lifestyle-friendly alternative to tallow fatty acids for production of soaps and lubricants.
+TOFA is a low-cost and vegan alternative to tallow fatty acids for production of soaps and lubricants.
 When esterified with pentaerythritol, it is used as a compound of adhesives and oil-based varnishes.
-When reacted with amines, polyamidoamines are produced which may be used as epoxy resin curing agents.
+When TOFA is dimerized to dimer acid it is used for making polyamide and epoxy resin.

+DTO is used for making alkyd resins, which improve the hardness, drying time, and water resistance of paints and varnishes.